Darruma/stringmatching/README.md

 # stringmatching
-String matching algorithms implemented in python
+String matching algorithms implemented in python and c